mendrugory/blog/content/cv.md

 # Gonzalo Gabriel Jiménez Fuentes

 I enjoy solving problems using Software and helping people to do the same, guiding them or through training.
-I have created code for very different devices and machines: servers, PCs, mobiles, microcontrollers, PLCs and so on.
-This fact has made to deal with a large range of problems and paradigms, but always taking into account scalability, resilience and fault tolerance.
-You can find my code running in a data center, in your mobile phone or even in an airport.
-I consider myself a team player which always helps every member of the team to success.
+I have developed a wide range of projects, this fact has made me to deal with a large range of problems and paradigms, but always taking into account scalability, resilience and fault tolerance.
+My software systems are currently running in data center, in mobile phones or even in airports.
+I consider myself a team player which always helps every person involved in the project to success.
 My Background is in Telecom therefore I like the projects that involve real-time, networking, messaging, concurrency and so on.
 I also like to share my knowledge publishing posts in blogs and releasing my open source projects.

 </br></br>